Don't Let Marijuana Charges Continue to Hold You Back. Explore marijuana expungement options today.

 Los Angeles, CA

 Your support and contributions will enable us to meet our goals and provide services.Your generous donation will fund our mission to release and repair individuals from past harms.

-Sign up to hear from M4MM and Project Clean Slate special events, outreach, resources, and information.
+Sign up to hear from M4MM and Project Clean Slate about upcoming marijuana expungement events, outreach, resources, and information.

 A nonprofit is as strong as the community that holds it up.
 Together, we can do more than we can do alone.
 Let's bring our abilities and passions together to affect real change.